Frequently Asked Questions (FAQs)

 A - You won’t have to pay anything up front, whatever happens.
-If you have the benefit of Legal Expenses insurance within your motor insurance policy, then subject to the reasons given in question 7 below, you won’t have to pay a penny towards legal costs whether you win or lose the case.
-If you don't have the benefit of Legal Expenses insurance, then your case will be pursued on a "no win, no fee" basis, and you would then need to make a contribution to our legal fees at the conclusion of the case.
-This contribution will be payable out of your compensation figure, but it is limited to only certain parts of your compensation award (see below).
-From 1st April 2013, the amount of compensation received for personal injury (general damages) has increased by 10%, and this increase will help with any contribution you make towards legal costs.
-It’s therefore still well worthwhile bringing a claim.
+If you already have full Legal Expenses insurance at the time of the accident, then subject to the reasons given in questions 4 and 5 below, you won’t have to pay legal costs whether you win or lose the case.
+If you aren't covered by Legal Expenses insurance, then you'd need to make a contribution to our legal fees at the conclusion of the case.
+This contribution will be payable out of your compensation figure.

 Q2 - How much will I have to contribute towards 1ST CENTRAL Law’s fees?

-In addition to this, if you have chosen to buy the optional After the Event (ATE) Legal Expenses insurance, then you will usually have to pay the cost of this policy from your compensation at the end of the case.
-You don't have to take out that insurance if you don’t want to, but your compensation may be at risk if you don’t have it (see below).
+In addition to this, if you've chosen to buy an After the Event (ATE) legal expense insurance policy, then you'll also pay that premium from your damages at the end of the case.
+You don't have to take out that insurance, but in certain circumstances your damages could be at risk if you do not have it.

 Q3 - Why should I contribute to my own legal fees if my claim is successful?